SDWebImage/SDWebImageSwiftUI/README.md

 Note: `AnimatedImage` supports both image url or image data for animated image format.
 Which use the SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for internal implementation.
 Pay attention that since this base on UIKit/AppKit representable, some advanced SwiftUI layout and animation system may not work as expected.
 You may need UIKit/AppKit and Core Animation to modify the native view.

-Note: From v0.9.0, `AnimatedImage` on watchOS drop the supports on watchOS, because of using hacks and private APIs.
-For watchOS user, choose `WebImage` instead.

-Note: From v0.8.0, `AnimatedImage` on watchOS support all features the same as iOS/tvOS/macOS, including Animated WebP rendering, runloop mode, pausable, purgeable, playback rate, etc. It use the SDWebImage's [Animated Player](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-player-530), which is the same backend engine for iOS/tvOS/macOS's Animated ImageView.

 ### Which View to choose

 Why we have two different View types here, is because of current SwiftUI limit.
 But we're aimed to provide best solution for all use cases.

 If you don't need animated image, prefer to use `WebImage` firstly.
 Which behaves the seamless as built-in SwiftUI View.
 If SwiftUI works, it works.

-If you need simple animated image, use v0.9.0 above with `WebImage`.
+If you need simple animated image, use `WebImage`.
 Which provide the basic animated image support.
 But it does not support progressive animation rendering, playback rate, etc.

 If you need powerful animated image, `AnimatedImage` is the one to choose.
 Remember it supports static image as well, you don't need to check the format, just use as it.